-Factors Impacting Agency Products and/or Services:
+Factors Impacting Agency Products and/or Services: Law Enforcement Services

-As one might expect, the demand for products and services for the law enforcement community continues to grow each year.
+As one might expect, the demand for products and services for the law enforcement community continues to grow each year, especially in the current economic environment.
 With requests for new products and new services, along with the occasional direction from the legislature that such activities be certified or made accountable in a formal fashion, the demand on staff time and financial resources is correspondingly greater each year.